Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms

 The organisation of this paper is as follows.
-In section~\ref{sec:maxsusy}, we discuss the anomaly cancellation in eight-dimensional theory with 32 supercharges and the constraints imposed on consistent backgrounds.
-Other than brief comments in the last section of the paper, this is the only part concerned with the maximally supersymmetric theory.
-The bulk of the paper is about the theories with 16 supercharges.
 In section~\ref{sec:Mathematical_preliminaries} we spell out the anomaly that needs to be cancelled, and introduce the necessary mathematical preliminaries needed for the construction of the counterterms (with further details collected in appendix~\ref{app:supplement_modular_form}).
 Section~\ref{sec:U(1)_anomaly_in_8D_SUGRA_general} is devoted to the derivation of the compensating $\U(1)$ transformation (equation~\ref{eq:compensatingU(1)}).
 The construction of counterterms is presented in section~\ref{sec:general_strategy}.
 In this section we also consider the implications of zeros and poles of the modular forms and the ensuing constraints on admissible lattices.
-This discussion is suitable only if $l \ge 3$.
-The $l = 2$ case requires a separate discussion that is presented in section~\ref{sec:n=2}.
+The discussion mainly focuses on the case $l \ge 3$ while we make some comments on $l = 2 $ case at the end.
 A brief summary and discussion of some open questions are presented in section~\ref{sec:conclusion}.